 Michael was convinced that all the components needed to trigger catalysis and create powerful energy had been contained in Elijah’s altar almost 3,000 years ago.
-The key to solving the problem, he hypothesized, was determining the missing catalyst.
+The key to solving the problem, he hypothesized, was determining the right catalyst chemistry.

-Safety Dance.
-As proven by that first small flame, Michael’s apparatus was producing a single gaseous stream made up of two chemically independent streams of pure oxygen and pure hydrogen.
+As proven by that first small flame, Michael’s apparatus was producing a mixture of hydrogen and oxygen gas.
 Hydrogen gas on its own is flammable, but the presence of oxygen amplifies that flammability— to a dangerous degree.
-This became apparent after a subsequent test of the apparatus produced a thrust so powerful the flame singed a coworker’s eyebrows from over 30 feet distance in the laboratory and knocked the device off the work bench.
+This became apparent after a subsequent test of the apparatus produced a thrust so powerful the flame singed a coworker’s eyebrows from over 30 feet away and knocked the device off its work bench.

-It would be many years before new discoveries were made and technology sophisticated enough to present a viable solution.
+It would be many years before new discoveries were made and technology became sophisticated enough to present a viable solution to separate the gas mixture.
 As Michael ventured into other fields, his miraculous apparatus and the brilliant idea behind it fell to the wayside—until now.

 Hydrogen in the New Millennium

 Phase I of our amazing technology’s development began in February 2015, when One Scientific, Inc. moved into its office at the ETSU Innovation Lab in Johnson City, TN, and launched its bold mission to accelerate the world’s transition to sustainable hydrogen.